Summer is back in the UK – although the weather seems to be changing between hot weather and spells of rain.

 - Remember, COVID-19 is still a risk – the world is currently filled with uncertainty from the COVID-19 pandemic.
 Although ‘normality’ is slowly coming back with many people returning to work, we are all still at risk of coronavirus.
 Remember to wash your hands regularly, keep at least 1m away from others, wear a face-covering where necessary and avoid large crowded areas to prevent the spread of the virus.

-Heritage Healthcare provides high-quality home care and support to individuals in their own homes to keep them safe.
+Heritage Healthcare Epsom provides high-quality home care and support to individuals in their own homes to keep them safe.
 Our expert team of carers are on hand to help with personal care, companionship, domestic duties, dementia care, complex needs, respite, and end-of-life care.
-To find your nearest Heritage Healthcare office, please click here where you search using your postcode.
+To find out more about how we can support you and your loved ones, please get in touch through your preferred contact method here.